viper-adnan/Warez/Extensions & Scripts.md

 - [Iridium](http://anonym.es/?https://github.com/ParticleCore/Iridium) - Iridium is an extension built to improve your experience with the new YouTube Material layout.
 - [YouTube Skip intro (Chrome)](http://anonym.es/?https://chrome.google.com/webstore/detail/youtube-skip-intro/pkfnooichbjhhoajcoffiggbckfbflbg) - Define the intro time to skip it each time you play a video on YouTube helpful when you watching a series or any many episodes shows.
 - [YouTube: Age Verification Bypass](http://anonym.es/?https://greasyfork.org/scripts/375525) - Watch restricted videos without having to log in.
+- [Invidition](http://anonym.es/?https://addons.mozilla.org/en-US/firefox/addon/invidition/) - Redirects YouTube and Twitter to their alternative ads-free, privacy-friendly, interfaces.
+- [SponsorBlock - Sponsorship Blocker for YouTube] - Easily skip YouTube video sponsors.
+When you visit a YouTube video, the extension will check the database for reported sponsors and automatically skip known sponsors.
+You can also report sponsors in videos.
+Compared to uBlock it actually does hide sponsor based in-video ads.

 ### Browser syncing (self-hosted)